 Sure, here's an expert-level technical interview question on inverting a binary tree:

 Write a function to invert a binary tree.
-The function should take a pointer to the root of the tree (denoted as TreeNode*
+The function should take a pointer to the root of the tree (denoted as TreeNode*) and return a pointer to the inverted tree's root.
+You should implement the solution without using any extra data structures.

 Input: